-People and OD Dashboard Appraisal compliance showing as amber - due to capacity issues.
-Close cases?
+People and OD Appraisal compliance showing as close cases?
 What extent do the 'clients' of HR contribute to the Board Assurance Framework ratings?
-How sensitive are the summary dials which show a Executive reviews and the People and OD Delivery Group are holding regular discussions and more partnering with divisional and service line TRIs Ratings and updates come from working groups which include stakeholders, and their feedback is included in updates.
+Executive reviews and the People and OD Delivery Group are holding regular discussions and more partnering with divisional and service line TRIs Ratings and updates come from working groups which include stakeholders, and their feedback is included in updates.
 The Exec review meetings also cover elements of the Board Assurance Framework as does the People and OD Delivery Group.
-The dials link to the overall strategic measure and Consider formally reviewing BAF through internal governance routes to aid rating and enable 'clients' of the service to provide their input Review the use of dials for complex, National retention metrics being refreshed, and the Trust is starting to see some local changes in turnover and has moved into the 2 nd quartile green rating where there is (in part) a downward trend in performance? ambition as set out in the People and OD Strategy and summarises where the Trust is with regards to these as opposed to single elements which form part of the overall rating multifaceted issues in the next report to ensure that narrative and summaries are aligned.
-Future activities to Healthcare Social Workers retention remains positive, and benefits are being felt from the national programme of support and local implementation.
-Is the attrition issue likely to continue?
-It is unknown if attrition will continue in line with national trends but there is activity underway from line managers to HR teams to focus on colleague experience and wellbeing, demonstrate the links between P&OD and divisional relationships and areas for improvement/best practice Risk Register Risk register entries discussed.
-Is there a risk surrounding Risks are recorded which Consider how to

-T Lavada in a latifica a filo account of have an altic to in 10 and made with a fire sustainability of how people feel; Psychological safety, impact of exhaustion and colleague experience? have specific focus on health and wellbeing, resilience and stability and colleague experience but not specifically about psychological safety or culture. capture the risk of poor lived experiences as related to our culture and the Trusts ability to deliver upon our compassionate workforce objective.
+The dials link to the overall Consider formally reviewing BAF through internal governance routes to aid rating and enable 'clients' of the service to provide their input Dashboard amber - due to capacity issues.
+National retention metrics being refreshed, and the Trust is starting to see some local changes in turnover and has moved into the 2 nd quartile Healthcare Social Workers retention remains positive, and benefits are being felt from the national programme of support and local implementation. summary dials which show a green rating where there is (in part) a downward trend in performance?
+Is the attrition issue likely to continue? strategic measure and ambition as set out in the People and OD Strategy and summarises where the Trust is with regards to these as opposed to single elements which form part of the overall rating It is unknown if attrition will continue in line with national trends but there is activity underway from line managers to HR teams to focus on colleague experience and wellbeing, for complex, multifaceted issues in the next report to ensure that narrative and summaries are aligned.
+Future activities to demonstrate the links between P&OD and divisional relationships and areas for improvement/best practice Risk Register Risk register entries discussed.
+Is there a risk surrounding Risks are recorded which Consider how to sustainability of how people feel; Psychological safety, impact of exhaustion and colleague experience? have specific focus on health and wellbeing, resilience and stability and colleague experience but not specifically about psychological safety or culture. capture the risk of poor lived experiences as related to our culture and the Trusts ability to deliver upon our compassionate workforce objective.
 All programmes of work relating to colleague experience seek to drive improved cultures and psychological safety and are reported upon within the committee in various reports The desire to add a principal risk to our compassionate workforce objectives around our 'culture' is underway.
 Committee to receive updates to review how assurance will be given because of these changes Health and Safety Update inc Fire Safety and V&A An update on annual targets was provided.
-Improvements were noted in: - SHARPS compliance - risk assessment library - violence and aggression improvement programme - capital programme to improve building safety and environment How well resourced is the Health and Safety team and what impact does this have on objectives?
+Improvements were noted in: SHARPS compliance risk assessment library violence and aggression improvement programme capital programme to improve building safety and environment How well resourced is the Health and Safety team and what impact does this have on objectives?
 Nearly all posts filled giving good divisional cover.
 Women and Children still have a long-standing vacancy leading to insufficient cover.
 Upskilling staff in health and safety duties is the next priority for the corporate team.
 Deep dive on violence and aggression to be added to the October agenda along with progress update on recruitment and training Were fire safety risk assessments conducted according to risk profile?
 Higher risk areas were covered first.
 The audit frequency is being renegotiated for this year